Koha-Community/kohadocs/source/tools.rst

 |image326|

-Using the form that appears you can create a profile to fix any problems with your template.
+Using the form that appears you can decide what appears on your labels.

 |image327|